francescodc87/ipaPy2/README.md

 ## Usage
-The Integrated Probabilistic Annotation (IPA) method can be applied in different situations, and the ipaPy2 package allows the users to taylor the IPA pipeline around their specific needs.
+The Integrated Probabilistic Annotation (IPA) method can be applied in different situations, and the ipaPy2 package allows the users to tailor the IPA pipeline around their specific needs.

 This brief tutorial describes the most common scenarios the IPA method can be applied to.